StamusNetworks/Amsterdam/README.rst

  amsterdam -d ams start

-As of now the start command will take really long on first run as it will fetch from Docker hub all the necessary images and build some custom container based on Debian.
+As of now the start command will take really long on first run as it will fetch from Docker hub all the necessary images and build some custom containers.

 Subsequent run should take less than 1 minute.